 Most qualified candidates - Individuals determined to be substantially more qualified than other applicants based on fair and relevant selection criteria.

 State government workforce – those employees who are subject to Articles 1, 2, 5, 6, 7, 8, 13 & 14 of G.S.
-126. This does not include employees of the legislative and judicial branches, the public school and community college systems or other employees that are exempt from these Articles of the State Personnel Act.
+126. This does not include employees of the legislative and judicial branches, the public school and community college systems or other employees that are exempt from these Articles of the State Human Resources Act.

 Hiring Manager – the department or unit head who will be supervising the position.